|

 Toronto Stock Exchange (TSX)

-continues to produce the companies other products - Electrical Enclosures, Racks
+) continues to produce the original companies other products - Electrical Enclosures,

-& Rack Cabinets, Small Enclosures, Electronic Transformers & Outlet
+Racks & Cabinets, Small Enclosures, Electronic Transformers & Outlet Strips.

 under the symbol HMM.A